FSPGrowth

 Description:

-Given a transactional database and a spatial (or neighborhood) file, FSPM aims to discover all of those patterns that satisfy the user-specified minimum support (minSup) and maximum distance (maxDist) constraints
+Given a transactional database and a spatial (or neighbourhood) file, FSPM aims to discover all of those patterns that satisfy the user-specified minimum support (minSup) and neighbourhood (maxDist) constraints.
+A pattern is spatially valid when all of its items are mutual neighbours.

 Reference: